 Lastly you should consider the weight of the unit.
 When handling such a long tool, it is important that the weight is well distributed to make sure you get a even cut.
 Be sure to look at some of the reviews of any trimmer you are interested in to see what the build quality is like.
 Some of the very cheap models can be quite flimsy, which never makes a good cutting experience.

-Recommended model – Earthwise 18″ 2-in-1 Trimmer
+Extendable Electric Hedge Trimmer – Earthwise 18″ 2-in-1

 Summary